 1. Finding out its source

-Large and reputable jewelers usually disclose the story behind each stone, detailing where and how it was mined and processed.
+Large and reputable jewelry designers usually disclose the story behind each stone, detailing where and how it was mined and processed.
 Find out the stone’s origin if you have access to such information.

 Miners mostly find raw diamonds near igneous stones known as kimberlite pipes; if the source of your stone is from a kimberlite pipe, it’s likely a diamond.
 However, not all diamonds come from kimberlite pipes; you can find some in the ocean or cratons in the ground.